Capacitive vs. Resistive Strain/Stretch Measurement

 Silicones filled with carbon can be used for compression contact sensors and wearable tensile strain sensors (e.g. smart gloves) .
 Such piezoresistive behavior can also be used for switching a charge on and off for the control of static electric motors, energy harvesters, rubbery logic devices, and electromechanical oscillators.
 The switching behaviour has recently been demonstrated in a silicone filled with particles of nickel and used for a rubbery mechano-electrical oscillator.

 For characterizing the resistance changes under large strains in ‘filled’ elastomers such as silicone, we cannot use a model based on small strain analysis.
-We start with a large strain model (click to see a model for resistance measurement at large strains) (Figure 3a).
+We start with a large strain model (Figure 3a).

 We also assume the filled silicone is incompressible (e.g. volume is constant).
 When we do this, we get a ‘squared’ expression for strain ratio in the direction of stretch; thus, if the strain is doubled, we would expect resistance to increase by a factor of four.